-BridgeTech is a nationally recognized consultant in information technology related to large database development for transportation-related structures and research and development related to bridge engineering and ancillary structures.
-BridgeTech focuses on developing innovative computer modeling solutions for the design, analysis, and rating of highway bridges.
+BridgeTech is a nationally recognized engineering firm that focuses on innovative computer modeling solutions for the design, analysis, and rating of highway bridges.
+BridgeTech is also a consultant in information technology related to large database development for transportation-related structures and research/development related to the engineering of bridges and their ancillary structures.
+We provide services to various state departments of transportation by maintaining and updating their informational systems.
 We provide services to the Wyoming Department of Transportation (WYDOT) for maintaining and updating their BRASS™ Suite of bridge engineering software programs.

 BridgeTech also performs computer-based research activities for state and federal agencies, including the Federal Highway Administration (FHWA), The National Cooperative Highway Research Program (NCHRP), and the American Association of Highway and Transportation Officials (AASHTO).
 BridgeTech helps plan, develop, maintain, and enhance several structural engineering software systems that are used daily within the United States.